sli0111/MNIST/README.md

 ### Introduction

-In this tutorial, we will introduce the MNIST dataset and show how to use K-Nearest Neighbors (KNN), Naive Bayes, and Logisitic Regression to classify images as digits.
+In this tutorial, we will introduce the MNIST dataset and show how to use K-Nearest Neighbors (KNN) and Naive Bayes to classify images as digits.

 The inference problem is: